spavythra/Playwright_practice/README.md

 #### Derived test suite (Covered in basicForm_extended)

-*	Submission is unsuccessful when Firstname is missing
+*	Submission is unsuccessful when First Name is missing
-*	Submission is unsuccessful when Lastname missing
+*	Submission is unsuccessful when Last Name missing
-*	Submission is unsuccessful when email is missing
+*	Submission is unsuccessful when Email is missing
 *	Submission is successful when all the survey questions are answered
 *	Survey questions allow only one option to be selected per question
 *	Submission is unsuccessful when one or more survey questions are left unanswered

 These gaps are intentionally surfaced through failing tests.

-## Design requirements
+## Design considerations
 ### Locators
   * Role-based locators (```getByRole()```) for interactive elements such as buttons and links
   * Label-based locators (```getByLabel()```) for form controls where labels are semantically associated with inputs